-A lot of teenagers haven't be able to experience the traditional graduation ceremony this year due to the sanitary crisis.
+Due to the sanitary crisis, a lot of teenagers haven't been able to experience the traditional graduation ceremony this year.
 I remember when I graduated from high school.
 I did not get a ceremony either.
-I graduated from an adult education center, the place where you send high school dropouts or people who don't fit in, but for whom there's still a little bit of hope.
+I graduated from an adult education center, the place where you send high school dropouts or people who don't fit in, but for whom there's still a little bit of hope...
 There, it took me 2 months to get my high school diploma.
-In an effort to give me the rite-of-passage-experience that comes with this accomplishment, my parents bought me a plane ticket to travel to the south of the United States for that summer.
+In an effort to give me the rite-of-passage-experience that comes with this accomplishment, my parents bought me a plane ticket to travel to the south of the United States for the summer...

 Did I mention I graduated from high school in April of 1992?
-Right at that time, four police officers from the LAPD were acquitted of police brutality on Rodney King, a black man.
-The brutal arrest was filmed at the time and widely broadcasted by the media.
-People were angry and there were big riots in Los Angeles.
-A few years later, I saw Rodney King on the reality TV show Celebrity Rehab with Dr. Drew.
+Right at that time, 4 police officers from the LAPD were acquitted of police brutality on Rodney King, a black man.
+At the time, the brutal arrest was filmed and widely broadcasted by the media.
+People were angry.
+There were big riots in Los Angeles.
+A few years later, I saw Rodney King on the Celebrity Rehab with Dr. Drew reality TV show.
 King was still alive, but he was struggling with addiction.
 A few years later, King was found dead in his swimming pool.

 It's been a while...

 A lot has happened since our last season.

 Our team is now working with new contributors and we will be launching a new podcast season soon.

 Stay tuned.
 We might release a surprise episode...